troychaplin/block-accessibility-checks/docs/meta-validation/javascript.md

 # Post Meta Validation - JavaScript Integration

-This guide explains how to implement post meta validation logic in JavaScript and use the provided UI components.
+This guide explains how to implement post meta validation logic in JavaScript.

 ## Overview

 All validation logic is handled in JavaScript for real-time feedback in the block editor.
-The plugin also provides UI components that automatically display validation errors and warnings next to meta fields.
+The plugin provides a hook (`useMetaField`) that automatically handles data binding and validation display.

 ## Implementing Validation Logic